 Could you (should you?) offer your male employees better paternity leave?

-We know you’ve already thrashed out your company policies and decided how much annual leave to award your employees, and you’ve probably thought long and hard about your perks too: from company days out to subsidised gym memberships to duvet days to free snacks and drinks, there are ample ways of showing your employees that you genuinely care about their quality of life and their wellbeing.
+And you’ve probably thought long and hard about your perks too: From company days out to subsidized gym memberships to duvet days to free snacks and drinks - there are ample ways of showing your employees that you genuinely care about their quality of life and their wellbeing.